mribica/mribica.github.com/_posts/2012-11-24-blogging-for-hackers-with-jekyll-and-github.markdown

 ---
 layout: post
 title: "Blogging for hackers with Jekyll and github"
+author: "mribica"
 ---

-## Create github page
+## 1. Create github page

-Create github repository with name like **username.github.com**.
+Create github repository with name like `USERNAME.github.com`.
 In few minutes you will get mail that your github page is up and available at username.github.com.

-## Install and configure Jekyll
+## 2. Install and configure Jekyll

-`gem install jekyll`
+> [Jekyll](https://github.com/mojombo/jekyll) is a simple, blog aware, static site generator.
+It takes a template directory
+> (representing the raw form of a website), runs it through Textile or Markdown and Liquid converters,
+> and spits out a complete, static website suitable for serving with Apache or your favorite web server.

+{% highlight html %}
+$ gem install jekyll
+{% endhighlight %}

 ### Create basic jekyll directory structure